lucianoayres/taco/README.md

 #### Option 2: Use the Makefile

-We've provided a Makefile to simplify commands.
-You can run:
+Use the provided Makefile to simplify commands:

 ```bash
 make run